-SOURCE R Nehring 'Problems in Natural Gas Reserve, Drilling, and Discovery Date, " contractor report to the Off Ice of Technology Assessment, 1983 during this period.
-Such an increase in the will-ingness of explorationists to go after small targets would tend to reduce field size averages even if high-risk exploration for large fields maintained a steady success record.
+Because the larger fields in a basin are generally found early in the discovery process, a sharply declining average field size is often interpreted as a sign that the discovery cycle is winding down.
+However, the data shown in the table are collected from multiple basins, and during the time period in question, the pattern of gas exploration may have been influenced by increased gas prices and other factors.
+For example, it is widely believed that deliberate exploration for small gas targets (e.g., in areas where past exploration identified then-uneconomic gas deposits) increased sharply during this period.
+Such an increase in the willingness of explorationists to go after small targets would tend to reduce field size averages even if high-risk exploration for large fields maintained a steady success record.
 Consequently, the decline in average field size may not fairly represent the actual condition of the resource base.

 The record of returns to wildcat drilling per well drilled tends to support this view.
 These returns per well drilled have exhibited only a slight decline since 1968; the success rate, which varies from a low of 2.3 percent in 1968 to a high of 10.8 percent in 1979, essentially compensates for the declining field size.
 In other words, while each gas wildcat well completed returned far less gas in 1979 than in 1966, the actual number of wildcat wells drilled to find each trillion cubic feet of gas did not increase very much during this period.
 This relatively optimistic result should be tempered, however, by the observation that the percentage of wildcats aimed deliberately at gas targets probably increased during this period.
-Consequently, it is likely that the actual gas-directed effort-as distinct from the total petroleumdirected effort-that was needed to find a unit of gas probably did increase during the period.
+Consequently, it is likely that the actual gas-directed effort-as distinct from the total petroleum-directed effortthat was needed to find a unit of gas probably did increase during the period.

 Although the data in table 12 look more optimistic than might have been initially expected, the history of natural gas development implies that, in order to sustain successful levels of reserve additions for the long-term, efforts must be made to open new geologic horizons and find the large fields that are the cornerstone of reserve growth in later years.
-Consequently, it is useful to examine the pattern of discovery of different-sized fields.
+Consequently, it is useful to examine the pattern of discovery of differentsized fields.

 The American Association of Petroleum Geologists (AAPG) publishes the primary public record of the discovery of petroleum fields by size and discovery year, and this record may be used to examine patterns of discovery.
 The record must be used cautiously, however, because AAPG appears to have undercounted the number of fields discovered.
-For example, from 1971 to 1975,

-AAPG reports only 49 gas discoveries of a size greater than 60 BCF.
-In comparison, the RAND data base reports 141 fields in this size range during the same time period.
-Consequently, the AAPG data should be examined for trends rather than absolute magnitude, and even the trends may be skewed if undercounting and other problems were not consistent over time.
+For example, from 1971 to 1975, AAPG reports only 49 gas discoveries of a size greater than 60 BCF.
+In comparison, the RAND data base reports 141 fields in this size range during the same time period.28 Consequently, the AAPG data should be examined for trends rather than absolute magnitude, and even the trends may be skewed if undercounting and other problems were not consistent over time.

-Table 13 presents the historical record of new gasfield discoveries by field size, for 1945-75, as compiled by AAPG.
-In parallel with the trends shown in table 12, the percent of significant (size class A through D) gasfields in all gas discoveries decreased over the 30-year period, while the effort required to find a significant field increased through the 1960's but then declined to earlier levels.
+Table 13 presents the historical record of new gas field discoveries by field size, for 1945-75, as compiled by AAPG.
+In parallel with the trends shown in table 12, the percent of significant (size class A through D) gas fields in all gas discoveries decreased over the 30-year period, while the effort required to find a significant field increased through the 1960s but then declined to earlier levels.